bstaletic/std_bot/README.md

 If the feedback is mostly negative and I can't get it to work without annoying the users in the sub, I will deactivate it

-I also beg to consider that this is the first program I've every written in Python.
+I also beg to consider that this is the first program I've ever written in Python.
 If you think it sucks, give me feedback.

 ## What comments does it respond to and how?